Yuxin29/Push_swap/README.md

 - Proper memory management and error handling

 ## Program Rules
-- Input is a list of integers passed as arguments
+- Input is a list of integers separated by spaces as arguments
 - Only valid integers are accepted; duplicates cause an error
 - Operations must be printed in order to sort the stack
 - The goal is to minimize the number of operations

-## Input Format
-- Integers separated by spaces
-- Example:
+Example:
 ```
 ./push_swap 3 2 5 1 4
+# The program will output a sequence of operations to sort the numbers
 ```
-    The program will output a sequence of operations to sort the numbers

 ## Build & Run